tbrennand/dots2square/docs/DEPLOYMENT.md

 ## Overview

-Dots2Squares supports dual deployment options:
-- **Vercel** (Recommended): Primary deployment with automatic builds and previews
-- **Firebase Hosting**: Secondary deployment option for Firebase ecosystem integration
+Dots2Squares is deployed exclusively on **Vercel**, which provides a seamless and powerful platform for hosting modern web applications.
+Vercel offers automatic builds, preview deployments, a global CDN, and many other features that make it the ideal choice for this project.

-## 🚀 Vercel Deployment (Recommended)
+## 🚀 Vercel Deployment

 ### Prerequisites
 - Vercel CLI installed: `npm install -g vercel`
-- Vercel account and project created
+- A Vercel account connected to your GitHub repository.

 ### Setup